madhurm16/lisa/_data/_csv/README.md

 # Data in .csv format

-This directory contains the same data as in the `_data/_raw/` directory, but in .csv format.
+This directory contains the same data as in the `_data/_raw/` directory, but in csv format.
 Except populstat data for which extraction has been done directly into .csv format with web scraping, not provided in this repository.

 ---